neonevm/neon-evm.docs/docs/contributing/bpf_trace.md

 ---
-title: BPF trace
+title: BPF Trace
 ---

-*During the runtime BPF interpreter can be configured to log a trace message for each BPF instruction executed.
-This can be very helpful for things like pin-pointing the runtime context leading up to a memory access violation.*
+*During the runtime, the BPF interpreter can be configured to log a trace message for each BPF instruction executed.
+This can be very helpful for things like pinpointing the runtime context leading up to a memory access violation.*

 The trace logs together with the ELF dump can provide a lot of insight.